-In the UK, all cases of suspected A-T are confirmed by submitting a sample of blood for laboratory tests.
-These tests are carried out as part of the national A-T service by Professor Malcolm Taylor’s laboratory at the University of Birmingham.
+In the UK, all cases of suspected AT are confirmed by submitting a sample of blood for laboratory tests.
 The initial two main tests carried out are to assess whether there is increased sensitivity of cells to radiation and to look for evidence for loss of the ATM protein.

-Once the tests have confirmed this likely diagnosis of A-T, the lab will sequence the person’s DNA to identify the two specific mutations the individual is carrying, one received from each parent.
+Once the tests have confirmed this likely diagnosis of AT, the lab will sequence the person’s DNA to identify the two specific mutations the individual is carrying, one received from each parent.
 This is the ‘gold standard’ for confirmation of the diagnosis.
-For more information on diagnosis, click here ‘Confirming a diagnosis’

 Support around diagnosis